matrix-org/matrix-spec-proposals/proposals/3215-towards-decentralized-moderation.md

 I cannot find any solution to these problems: as long as an administrator can impersonate a moderator, they can access all moderation data past the date of impersonation.

-A similar problem already shows up without this MSC, insofar as the administrator can impersonage a user of _CR_ e.g. while they're asleep and invite an evil user to witness everything that happens in _CR_.
+A similar problem already shows up without this MSC, insofar as the administrator can impersonate a user of _CR_ e.g. while they're asleep and invite an evil user to witness everything that happens in _CR_.

 It feels like the only solution to both problems is beyond the scope of this MSC and is essentially Matrix P2P.